-- 1. Clothing must not be distracting to the teaching-learning process, and cannot be revealing, vulgar, or obscene. - 2.
-Clothing will not be allowed which promotes or is suggestive of alcoholic beverages, tobacco or the use of controlled substances, promotes illegal violence, or is of a sexual nature.
+- 1. Clothing/Hats must not be distracting to the teaching-learning process, and cannot be revealing, vulgar, or obscene. - 2.
+Clothing will not be allowed which promotes or is suggestive of alcoholic beverages, tobacco or the use of controlled substances, promotes illegal violence, or is of a sexual nature. - 3.
+Clothing will not be allowed that reveals underwear, cleavage, or bare skin.

-- 3. Pajama pants are not allowed. - 4.
-Clothing will not be allowed that reveals underwear, cleavage, or bare skin underneath the pants/shorts/skirts/shirts.
-An additional shirt must be worn underneath shirts with cutout sleeves or extra large armholes that expose bare skin. - 5.
-Skirts and dresses must be no higher than three (3) inches (both in front and back) above the top of the knee.
-If the garment does not maintain this length requirement during normal daily activity (walking, reaching) it will be in violation of the dress code. - 6.
-Shirts or blouses may not be tank top or spaghetti straps for male or female students unless covered by an acceptable outer garment. - 7.
-Shirts and blouses must cover the waist, midriff and go past the waistline. - 8.
-Form-fitting, stretch material may not be worn as a primary outer garment. - 9.
-Tights and leggings (or "jeggings") may be worn only under garments that meet the provisions of the dress code. - 10.
-Students wearing leggings or other form fitting pants must be wearing a shirt or top that provides sufficient coverage of their backside. - 11.
-Sagging pants that reveal undergarments are not allowed. - 12.
-Shorts should be properly hemmed. - 13.
-Shorts that have a split on the sides are not acceptable for school wear. - 14.
-Shorts may be no higher than three (3) inches above the top of the knee. - 15.
-Hats, sweatbands, hoods, scarves, Satin Skull Caps, "durags" or sunglasses will not be worn inside school buildings. - 16.
-Footwear is required at all times on school grounds. - 17.
-There shall be no jewelry affixed to student's nose, lips, cheek or eyebrow. - 18.
-Lettering or any type of sew-on patch, decal, insignia, etc., which is vulgar or promotes alcoholic beverages, tobacco or the use of controlled substances is not allowed. - 19.
-A belt must be worn if pants or shorts do that stay above the waist.
+- 4. Skirts and dresses must be length appropriate.
+If the garment does not maintain this length requirement during normal daily activity (walking, reaching) it will be in violation of the dress code. - 5.
+Shirts or blouses may not be tank tops or spaghetti straps for male or female students unless covered by an acceptable outer garment. - 6.
+Shirts and blouses must cover the waist, midriff and go past the waistline. - 7.
+Students wearing leggings or other form fitting pants must be wearing a shirt or top that provides sufficient coverage of their backside. - 8.
+Sagging pants that reveal undergarments are not allowed. - 9.
+Shorts may be worn but must be length appropriate.
+(Not too revealing or short). - 10.
+Footwear is required at all times on school grounds. - 11.
+Lettering or any type of sew-on patch, decal, insignia, etc., which is vulgar or promotes alcoholic beverages, tobacco or the use of controlled substances is not allowed.